titipata/pubmed_parser/docs/index.md

 We are submitting to [JOSS](https://joss.readthedocs.io/en/latest/) and we will update the citation section soon.

+## Contributions

+We welcome contributions from anyone who would like to improve Pubmed Parser.
+You can create [GitHub issues](https://github.com/titipata/pubmed_parser/issues) to discuss questions or issues relating to the repository.
+We suggest you to see [Contributing Guidelines](https://github.com/titipata/pubmed_parser/blob/master/CONTRIBUTING.md) before creating issues, reporting bugs, and making a contribution to the repository.

 ## Acknowledgement

-Package is developed in [Konrad Kording's Lab](http://kordinglab.com/) at the University of Pennsylvania
+This package is developed in [Konrad Kording's Lab](http://kordinglab.com/) at the University of Pennsylvania.
+We thank [`koerding`](https://github.com/koerding) for his mentor support.
+We would like to thank all the great review from [`tleonardi`](https://github.com/tleonardi), [`timClicks`](https://github.com/timClicks), and [majensen](https://github.com/majensen) from [JOSS](https://joss.readthedocs.io/en/latest/).

 ## License